 Tableau produces BI and analytics software that is designed to help users interactively discover and visualize the information in sources ranging from spreadsheets to relational databases to big data.
 Tableau offers native integration with a range of Google Cloud products like BigQuery.

 If you opt to manage your own instance of Tableau Server, we recommend that you deploy it on Compute Engine to use Google's network backbone and minimize latency between Tableau Server and BigQuery.
-For more details on this deployment, see the Tableau Server on Google Cloud installation walkthrough and best practices for Tableau Server on Compute Engine.
+For more details on this deployment, see the Tableau Server on Google Cloud installation instructions and best practices for Tableau Server on Compute Engine.

 When your Tableau instance is running, you can add BigQuery as a data source.
 To authenticate requests from Tableau to BigQuery, you can either set up OAuth for individual Google users as described in this tutorial, or you can install the ODBC Simba drivers on Tableau Server and then select Other Database (ODBC) as a data source in Tableau.
 For large datasets, we recommend using a live connection to offload the processing and caching optimizations to BigQuery.
 For more details on best practices for using Tableau with BigQuery, see the detailed case study by Zulily.